Which belt to wear with your shoes?

 3. Belts to avoid

-The advantage of being in an in-between style register, between formal and casual, is that formal and casual belts will all work pretty much.
+The advantage of being in the middle of the formal-casual style spectrum is that both formal and casual belts will pretty much work.

 Some choices will not be optimal but there is no huge error possible in my opinion.